Hard Palate Cancer

 Most hard palate tumors are malignant but they are less common than other cancers of the head and neck region.

-Signs and Symptoms
+Signs and Symptoms of Hard Palate Cancer

 Hard plate cancers are uncommon malignant tumors.
 Some benign lesions can also mimic hard palate cancers and need to be distinguished.
-One of them, torus palatina, the bony growths of the palate are hard midline masses that produce no symptoms.
+One of them is torus palatina, the bony growths of the palate are hard midline masses that produce no symptoms.
 So they should not be confused with hard palate tumors.

 Ulcer on the roof of the mouth